 So, when should parents chalk up their child’s bad sleep to a disorder?
 And what signs and symptoms should they be looking out for?
-We ask experts, Dr Jenny Tang, a Paediatrician specialising in Asthma, Lung, Sleep and Allergy from SBCC Baby and Child Clinic and Dr Dawn Teo, a Medical Director and Consultant ENT (Ears, Nose & Throat) Surgeon at The Children’s Eye & ENT Centre at Mt Alvernia Hospital.
+We ask experts, Dr Jenny Tang, and Dr Dawn Teo, a Medical Director and Consultant ENT (Ears, Nose & Throat) Surgeon at The Children’s Eye & ENT Centre at Mt Alvernia Hospital.

 Common sleep disorders in children

 Sleep disorders are different from poor sleep habits, as there’s no way to outgrow them completely and they’ll continue to impair sleep and daytime function until they’re fixed.
 The most common sleep disorders that plague little ones are…

 - Behavioural insomnia in children (BIC) where kids have difficulty falling asleep.

 - Chronic sleep insufficiency common in school-going kids who lack sleep due to school pressures and family schedules.

 - Parasomnias which includes night terrors and sleep-walking.

 - Obstructive sleep apnoea (OSA)where children are unable to breathe during sleep because of partial or complete obstruction of the upper airway.